 An inconvenient return experience has repercussions for businesses: 73% of online shoppers indicated that the return experience affects their choice to purchase from a retailer again.*

 As it turns out, customers think about a return before they even think about a purchase.
-According to a UPS study, more than 60% of shoppers admitted that they check out a store’s return policy before they consider a purchase.*
+According to a UPS study, 66% of shoppers review a retailer’s return policy before they even consider a purchase.*

 A high return rate doesn’t have to hurt the overall customer experience.
 In fact, the right return policy can even encourage repeat purchases and earn customer loyalty.
 By reducing the friction in the customer return journey, you can turn a potential negative experience into a positive one.
 Here are some ideas to remove friction from your return policy:

 Additionally, a customer return shouldn’t diminish Customer Lifetime Value for an ecommerce business.

 Sometimes referred to as lifetime value (LTV), this is defined as the profit margin a business expects to make over the total duration of a business relationship with the average customer.
 Let’s delve deeper into the popular reasons for ecommerce returns.